cagov/design-system/docs/pages/get-started.md

 # Get started

-What you need to know about the Design System depends on your role and discipline.
+<p class="text-lead">What you need to know about the Design System depends on your role and discipline.</p>

 ## Developers